infmapi/infmapr.github.io/README.md

 </body>
 </html>

-<h3>The repo with the code is undeergoing some issues and at the movement is 404 erroring. </h3>
+<h3>The repo with the code is undergoing some issues and at the movement is 404 erroring. </h3>